Podman vs Docker: What Are the Differences?

 1. Daemon vs Daemonless

 • Podman: Operates entirely daemonless.
 Each container runs as an independent process, making the system more resilient to crashes while also improving security.
+This approach is akin to microservices architecture in frontend development, where components are more isolated and independently maintainable.

 2. Root Access